wgottwalt/gnu_modula2_playground/README.md

 is incomplete and in the most cases will only provide what is needed to get the examples running.
 But I plan to complete this, because I really enjoy how well that works.
 (Just to mention it: I also work on Xlib, libpci and SDL2 wrapper code, but they are far more complex.)
+I will provide a complete Raylib wrapper, it is just a matter of time.
+Some parts won't be a wrapper but native Modula-2 implementations, because some parts of Raylib are just macros and these are not possible in Modula-2.
+And there are all the basic vector math stuff where it does not make much sense to "wrap".
+Doing that natively in Modula-2 may also yield a slightly better performance.

 -- libpciaccess --